Xilinx/XRT/src/runtime_src/doc/toc/fpga_device_ready.rst

 With MSD/MPD or Plugins used
 ============================

-In this case, :ref:`mailbox.main.rst` has to be opened from user, and  MPD service must be active.
+In this case, :ref:`mailbox.main.rst` has to be opened from guest VM, and  MPD service must be active in the guest VM.

-For MSD/MPD, the MSD service must be active also either from hypervisor or mgmt service domain (VM)
+For MSD/MPD, the MSD service must be active also either from hypervisor or dom0 type VM where the mgmt PF of the FPGA is assigned.

 For Plugins, the vendor specific plugin package has to be installed